 Another group who is well aware of how much marketers are willing to spend for downloads is fraudsters.
 As the mobile economy continues to grow, the risk of fraudulent user acquisition installs increases tremendously and leads to billions of dollars of losses for advertisers, marketers, and app developers.
 User acquisition fraud significantly impacts profitability and ROI of ad campaigns.
 (You know you’ve made it around here when you’re featured on “Silicon Valley.”)

-We recently pulled together some top experts in user acquisition to discuss the challenges they are facing as they try to build their user count with downloads and conversions of real people, and not just boost their numbers with bots.
+We recently pulled together some top experts in user acquisition and UA fraud to discuss the challenges they are facing as they try to build their user count with downloads and conversions of real people, and not just boost their numbers with bots.